Dolly Castro Lifts Weights In Minimal Clothing

 Castro completed the look with an Apple Watch and a wedding ring on her finger.
 Her long, dark locks were worn in pigtail braids, falling down her chest and keeping the hair out of her face during her routine.
 She still sported her usual application of makeup that included eyeliner, mascara, shimmery eyeshadow, and defined brows.

-Fans have wasted no time in giving the sexy new upload their stamp of approval with over 20,000 likes and 200-plus comments — most of which commented on Castro’s bombshell body.
+Fans have wasted no time in giving the sexy new upload their stamp of approval with over 20,000 likes and 200-plus comments — most of which focused on Castro’s physique.

 “Work hard great results amazing body as always,” one follower wrote, adding a series of heart and flame emoji.